-As Governor DeWine noted in his address this week, things are changing for the worse.
+As Governor DeWine noted in his recent address (and as evidenced by the new statewide mask mandate), things are changing for the worse.
 The changed circumstances present a clear and present danger to Ohioans from the coronavirus, and the threat it brings to people's health and lives.
-The PUCO should grant this application for rehearing for the health and economic security of all of Columbia's customers, the PUCO should grant rehearing on OCC's assignments of error and modify or abrogate its Order as described above.
-Granting rehearing is necessary to immediately protect all of Columbia's consumers.
+The PUCO should grant this application for rehearing for the health and economic security of all of Dominion's customers, the PUCO should grant rehearing on OCC's assignments of error and modify or abrogate the Transition Plan Order as described above.
+Granting rehearing is necessary to immediately protect all of Dominion's consumers.